LebsLabs/SmartFoundry/README.md

 The repository includes:

 - SimpleStorage - a Smart contract deployed on ZkSync L2 Sepolia Testnet that helps us to store a name of a person and his or her favorite number.

+- FundMe - a smart contract that accepts() and sends() funds.
+The contract helps to understand how the smart contracts are reading(import) data from other SmartContracts, in this case: chainlink feeds(ETH/USD converter).
+          Within this Smart Contract is also possibe to read simple Smart contract mathematics where we learn to convert Eth, Gwei & Wei using 'Scentific notations' or 'literals' for very long number e.g. 1e18.

 Wishing you a great day,
 LebsLabs